-Creative Wanderer App

 Then we brainstormed some opportunity areas:

--There is an opportunity to encompass interactive maps with different layers of spatial information in the proposed app, since according to the interviews, educators told us young people need to improve their mapping skills to participate in community planning projects.
+-There is an opportunity to encompass interactive maps with different layers of spatial information in the proposed app since, according to the interviews, educators told us young people need to improve their mapping skills to participate in community planning projects.

 Low fi prototype

-To design the content of the app and organizing the information, we reviewed 25 university course syllabi related to film geography.
-Then, we used Henri Lefebvre's trilogy to organize and code the syllabi.
+To design the content of the app and organize the information, we reviewed 25 university course syllabi related to film geography.
+Then, we used Henri Lefebvre's trilogy to code the syllabi.
 Lefebvre is one of the main philosophers whose ideas highly influenced spatial turn in geography.
 His trilogy has been referred to by many of his fellow urban planners, designers, and experts in related fields in explaining spatial sciences.
 His trilogy includes:

 is the space that has been designed by planners, policymakers, and engineers.
 These practices include codes, maps, and plans.
 Some modules are politics and power, displacement, and marginalized groups.